morsssss/benmorss.com/content/rock-theory/birth-of-the-unjazz.md

 If pitches are an octave apart, the frequency ratio is 2:1.
 That sounds highly consonant!
 For pitches a fifth apart, the ratio is 3:2, and the fifth is almost always regarded as consonant as well.

 Pitches a fourth apart have a ratio of 4:3.
 With this slightly more complex ratio, this interval is a dissonance in certain contexts and a consonance in others.
-Oddly, although thirds are an even more complex 5:4 or 6:5, they’re more typically consonant in Western music.
+Oddly, although thirds are an even more complex 5:4 or 6:5, they’re more typically consonant in Western music, likely because thirds are part of [the overtone series](https://en.wikipedia.org/wiki/Harmonic_series_(music)).
 For example, in Renaissance polyphony, the fourth was a dissonance that needed to resolve down to a third, like this:

 {{<audio "4-3">}}